E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 In this section, we'll learn how to make the ACE trigger persistent to a save/reset.

-*NOTE: actually it can also be used to make other codes persistent, such as the walk-through-wall code for instance, but making the ACE trigger persistent seems more convenient as it then allows to trigger any other ACE code).*
+*NOTE: actually it can also be used to make other codes persistent, such as the walk-through-wall code for instance, but making the ACE trigger persistent seems more convenient as it then allows to trigger any other ACE code.*

 Before starting, you have to understand how this works.
 We will modify the save so that the object event associated with the main character is glitched.
 When the game will load your character (i.e. when the save loads), it will execute the callback associated with this glitched object event.
 This callback leads to somewhere in the box data, a little after the glitched sprite animation callback used by ACE: